multy-dev/hclencoder/readme.md

 - **`hcl:"custom_name"`** - specifies the name of the field as represented in the output HCL to be `custom_name`.
 The default behavior is to use the unmodified name of the field.
 If other tag fields are desired but the default name behavior should be used, leave the first comma-delimited value empty (eg, `hcl:",key"`).

-- **`hcl:",key"`** - indicates the field should be used as part of the compound key for the HCL block.
+- **`hcl:",key"`** - indicates the field should be used as a label for the HCL block.
 This field must be of type `string`.

-- **`hcl:",squash"`** - attached to anonymous fields of a struct, indicates to lift the fields of that value into the parent block's scope transparently.
-Otherwise, the field's type is used as the key for the value.
+- **`hcl:",squash"`** - attached to fields of a struct, indicates to lift the fields of that value into the parent block's scope transparently.

+- **`hcl:",expr"`** - attached to a string.
+Encodes a string exactly as an expression, without adding double quotes or escaping sequences.

+- **`hcl:",blocks"`** - attached to a slice of structs.
+Encodes the slice as multiple blocks instead of an array of objects.

 - **`hcl:",unusedKeys"`** - identifies this debug field which stores any unused keys found by the decoder.
 This field shoudl be of type `[]string`.
 This has the same behavior as the `hcle:"omit"` tag and is not encoded.